-{ii} The limitation in tinplate toasting
+4.2.2.
+The limitation in tinplate toasting

-The tinplate toasting also belongs to process manufacturing.
 Same as tinplate printing, before running the tinplate toasting, the toasting machine needs to run a sequence of preparation procedures, as shown in Figure 4.
+The key factors that need to consider for the tinplate toasting are machine to constant temperature and humidity